SELinuxProject/selinux-notebook/src/computing_security_contexts.md

 When security contexts are computed, the different kernel, userspace tools and policy versions can influence the outcome.
-This is because patches have been applied over the years that give greater flexiblity in computing contexts.
+This is because patches have been applied over the years that give greater flexibility in computing contexts.
 For example a 2.6.39 kernel with SELinux userspace services supporting policy version 26 can influence the computed role.